‘Destiny 2’ Thoughts On New Public Events, Infinite Forest, And More From Second Livestream

 Bungie hosted the second of three Destiny 2: Curse of Osiris Twitch livestreams Tuesday to go over some of the new activities that will be available to PlayStation 4, Xbox One, and PC players.
-This included a look at a new public event plus more details on the ability to forge new weapons, the Infinite Forest area, and Strikes.
+This included a look at a new public event, plus more details on the ability to forge new weapons, the Infinite Forest area, and Strikes.

 New Public Event on Mercury